aaronpk/Telegraph/README.md

 The API will first make an HTTP request to the source URL, and look for a link to the target on the page.
 This happens synchronously so you will get this error reply immediately.

 #### Errors
+* `authentication_required` - the token parameter was missing
+* `invalid_token` - the token was invalid or expired
 * `missing_parameters` - one or more of the three parameters were not in the request
 * `invalid_parameter` - one or more of the parameters were invalid, e.g. the target was not a valid URL
+* `source_not_html` - the source document could not be parsed as HTML (only in extreme cases, most of the time it just accepts whatever)
 * `no_link_found` - the link to the target URL was not found on the source document

 An error response in this case will be returned with an HTTP 400 status code an a JSON body: